IPGP/git_class/exercises.md

 1. make a fork of the main repository [github.com/ipgp/newspaper](https://github.com/ipgp/newspaper)
 2. clone the fork on your personal computer
+3. make a new branch with a name of your choice
+4. checkout the new branch.
+5. integrate your article into the newspaper and commit to the new branch
-3. add the main repository as a remote with name `upstream` to the local repository.
+6. add the main repository as a remote with name `upstream` to the local repository.
 Checkout the file `.git/config` after you have done it.
 What is the difference between `origin` and `upstream`?
-4. Type `git show-ref`.
+7. Type `git show-ref`.
 What are you seeing?
-5. make a new branch and integrate your article in the cloned repository newspaper
-6. push the modified newspaper branch to your github repository fork
+8. push the modified newspaper branch to your github repository fork
-7. open a pull request using the github web interface to include your changes in the main repository
+9. open a pull request using the github web interface to include your changes in the main repository
-8. reply to the comments of the repository managers and fix conflicts on your local computer by commiting and pushing new versions to your github fork's branch.
+10. reply to the comments of the repository managers and fix conflicts on your local computer by commiting and pushing new versions to your github fork's branch.